Jobs in Tech: Information Systems Security Manager

-Then he or she oversees the rest of the security team members as they design and implement the solutions according to security requirements.
+Then the manager oversees the rest of the security team members as they design and implement the solutions according to security requirements.

 Information Systems Security Managers provide guidance when it comes to analyzing and evaluating networks and security vulnerabilities, and managing security systems such as anti-virus, firewalls, patch management, intrusion detection, and encryption on a daily basis.

-Sometimes the Information Systems Security Manager is required to interact with and advise the organization's non-technical employees, such as during staff meetings, teleconferences, or other situations in which security issues need to be addressed.
+The Information Systems Security Manager may be required to interact with and advise the organization's non-technical employees, such as during staff meetings, teleconferences, or other situations in which security issues need to be addressed.

 In the event of system disasters resulting in data loss, security managers are responsible for assisting with data recovery.

 An Information Systems Security Manager will typically require knowledge of several areas, including:

 - Security tools and programs that are currently available